nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 Bear Swing and long enough for the next Bull Market to put prices back up again to profitable levels.)

-##### Head-and-Shoulders Consolidations

-All our references to the Head-and-Shoulders Formations up to this point (see Chapters 6 and 7) have considered that pattern as typifying a Reversal of Trend, and, in its normal and common manifestation, that is most defi- nitely the Head-and-Shoulders function.
-But, occasionally, prices will go through a series of fluctuations which construct a sort of inverted Head-and- Shoulders picture, which in turn leads to _continuation_ of the previous trend.
-There is no danger of confusing such Continuation or Consolidation Formations with regular Head-and-Shoulders Reversals because, as we have said, they are inverted or abnormal with respect to the direction of the price

 ![fig-114](./img/fig-114.png)
 **FIGURE 114.1.** MO.
 Talk about your technician’s delights.
 Altria Group throws off